kwayotte/NeutralFlowOverHills/README.md

 Ayotte, K.W., 2008, Computational modelling for wind energy assessment, Journal of Wind Engineering and Industrial Aerodynamics, 96, 1571-1590.

-ftp://ftp.atdd.noaa.gov/pub/cwe2010/Files/Papers/093_Ayotte.pdf
+I have also included in the repository a copy of an unpublished manuscript by myself, Peter Sullivan and Ned Patton at the National Center for Atmospheric Research in Boulder, Co.
+This paper is a few years old now ( in 2016 ), but presents quite a bit of analysis of the data in this repository as well as some very high resolution LES modelling of two of the cases (0.2S and 0.6S).

-We hope you find the data useful.
+We hope you find the data ( and analysis ) useful.

 Keith Ayotte
 Chief Scientist, Windlab Limited, Canberra, Australia